ustas-eth/daily-glider/articles/get-started/README.md

 ## Hello, world!

-After registering on the website, you'll see `MY QUERIES` on the left.
-Click `New Query` and give it some name, then copy and insert this:
+After registering on the website, you'll see `QUERY EXPLORER` on the left.
+Click `New Query` above and give it some name, then copy and insert this:

 ```python
 from glider import *